 The late Soviet Communist dictator Josef Stalin’s daughter, Svetlana Alliluyeva (1926-2011) stated this point very poignantly, “It is human nature that rules the world, not governments and regimes”.

 South Africa is a catalogue of such counterproductive policies.
-The national minimum wage that is to be enacted.
+The National Minimum Wage that was enacted.
 The National Health Insurance that flouts all economic and prudent financial management principles and rides roughshod over a progressively smaller tax base which will bear the burden of this monster while it destroys a sophisticated private health care sector that competes with the best in the world.
 The commercially unviable state-owned enterprises that cannot survive without tax subsidies.
 The country is a litany of woeful policies, this sadly against the background of cataclysmic unemployment levels and a shrinking economy.

 The problem as diagnosed by Friedrich Hayek is that policymakers are afflicted with the malady of fatal conceit.
 Their general arrogance of assuming that they know everything about everybody’s diverse interests, their priorities, preferences, needs and wants and how they go about pursuing these.
 The politicians and policymakers then embark on intrusive policies as to how they should conduct their endeavours.
 In the process the liberties of individuals and thus business enterprises are seriously impacted.
 It is no wonder then that countries that embark on such statist tendencies experience poor economic growth, increased erosion of wealth, high unemployment, increased poverty and other negative indicators of unhappy lives such as poor education and healthcare.